LucasColas/IA02-UTC/README.md

 # IA02-UTC
-Our code for the course about Artificial Intelligence and propositional calculus.
+Our code for a course about Artificial Intelligence and propositional calculus.

 Authors :